alessandroquirile/BlogsAPI/README.md

 - **User registration** to create a new account.
 - **Login functionality** to authenticate users and provide them with JWT tokens.
 - **Authenticated user endpoints** that allow bloggers to:
     - Create a new blog post.
     - Read their own blog posts or all public blogs.
     - Update their own blog posts.
     - Delete their own blog posts.
 - **Admin functionality** to delete any blog post.
 - **JWT Authentication** to ensure secure access to the API.
+- **WebSocket** notifications for real-time updates, such as notifications for new blog posts.
 - **SQLite** database to persist user and blog data.

 ## ⚙️ Configuration

 The application uses an SQLite database, and no additional configuration is required for the database.
 The database file will be created automatically when the app starts.

 ## 🚀 Usage